 The distance to the endpoint from the worst-case analysis for toxic liquids kept under ambient conditions may be smaller than the distance to public receptors in a number of cases.
 If public receptors are not found very close to the process (within 1⁄2 mile), such processes may be eligible for Program 1.
-Small acreage facilities in highly developed areas are unlikely to meet this criterion; it will be more relevant to remotely located facilities or processes found near the center of large acreage sites.
+Warehouses in highly developed areas are unlikely to meet this criterion for most toxic liquids; it will be more relevant to remotely located warehouses or warehouses found near the center of large acreage sites.
 Substances that are potential candidates to be in processes that are eligible for Program 1 are noted below.
-Generally, processes that contain toxic liquids at elevated temperatures, including the toxic liquids listed below, would be less likely to be eligible for Program 1 than those at ambient temperature, and processes in diked areas are more likely to be eligible for Program 1 than those in undiked areas.